Computer-Science-EAL/Machine-Learning-2018/README.md

 The book contains a few errors in the code examples, there are updated versions of the examples on the books GitHub page.: https://github.com/pbharrin/machinelearninginaction

+A good place to find datasets to play with is: https://www.kaggle.com/

 ## Course content
 ### Workshop 1: (2/2-2018)